The New School master's program in creative writing is based on the

 Office of Admission for instructions before proceeding.

 All applicants except readmits are required to use the online application.
 The application fee and most supporting documents can be submitted online with the application form.
 The online application form includes detailed instructions.
-You can also download the application instructions in PDF format.
+You can also download the application instructions.
 Please read the instructions carefully before filling out the application.

 Applicants with substantial accomplishments in more than one genre can apply for a dual concentration, but they must identify a primary and a secondary field and submit a separate writing portfolio for each.